 For purposes of the California lawyer-client privilege, the term “lawyer” means

-In addition, the term “lawyer” for purpose of the attorney-client privilege also includes
+In addition, the term “lawyer” for the purpose of the attorney-client privilege also includes

 However, the lawyer-client privilege does not extend to communications with “jailhouse lawyers”—or other people who offer legal advice without having a license to do so.13

-Mario is allowed to reveal John’s confession in spite of the lawyer-client privilege.
-This is because Mario is not a licensed attorney and never gave John any reason to believe he was.14
+Example: Convicted murderer John confesses to fellow inmate Mario that he did commit murder and asks for Mario’s help in filing a habeas corpus petition.
+Mario may reveal John’s confession to prosecutors in spite of the lawyer-client privilege.
+This is because Mario has no license to practice as an attorney and never gave John any reason to believe he had.14

-- to retain (hire) him/her.15
+- to retain (hire) them.15

 A client may consult an attorney either

 The lawyer-client privilege continues to protect your communications with your attorney even after the attorney-client relationship has ended (as long as the communications took place while it still existed).19